douglasgscofield/fastrank/README.md

 updated `fastrank_num_avg` since the direct entries *should* always be fastest, but there are a few more general points to explore.

+* What does GC Torture mean when it comes to benchmarking?
 * In general, how does `.Internal(rank(...))` receive its arguments, and return its results?
 In the benchmarks above there are such performance differences between different interface options.
 * Does it make a difference to byte-compile the R wrapper?